Thomas Borody: Fecal microbiota transplantation

 Borody has used fecal microbiota transplantation (FMT) as a treatment for Clostridioides difficile infection.
 He has also promoted FMT for other conditions, including irritable bowel syndrome, Crohn's disease and ulcerative colitis, but studies have yet to prove conclusively whether the treatment is effective.

 COVID-19

 In 2020, Borody announced that he had discovered a "cure" for COVID-19: a combination of ivermectin, doxycycline and zinc.
 In a media interview Borody stated "The biggest thing about this is no one will make money from this".

 It later emerged that Topelia Australia, Borody's company, had filed a patent for the drug combination.
 Borody was publicly accused of not adequately disclosing his conflict of interest.
 Wendy Lipworth from The University of Sydney's Health Ethics Centre described such behaviour as "blatantly unethical".
 Borody, via lawyers, denied wrongdoing.

 As of 22 December 2021 the Australian Government Department of Health says there is "insufficient evidence to recommend ivermectin, doxycycline and zinc (either separately, or in combination) for the prevention or treatment of COVID-19".

-RESTRICTIONS ON MEDICAL PRACTICE

-The following restrictions on practice are noted on the AHPRA register of medical providers: